Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/configuration/kconfig_system.rst

 The first loaded options are overridden by later ones if the config files contain duplicated options.
 And dependencies between config options are taken care of.
-It then launchs a configuration GUI for users to change any config options if the ``MENUCONFIG`` is enabled in build command line.
+It then launches a configuration GUI for users to change any config options if the ``MENUCONFIG`` is enabled in build command line.

 Integration with TF-M build system